To say that I was puzzled when I initially viewed the new USCIS policy guide on proving hardship for I-601 waivers is to

 Throughout the design of these graphs, my goal has been to create a sense of consistency in the language used by the government throughout its various hardship permutations – thereby enabling immigrant families to understand the relative degrees of suffering needed to prove hardship.

-In my view as a family-based green card lawyer, the USCIS I-601 hardship graph – seen at the top of this post – reflects the most accurate visual portrayal of the hardship standard in use today for family unity waiver determinations.
+In my view as a green card lawyer, the USCIS I-601 hardship graph – seen at the top of this post – reflects the most accurate visual portrayal of the hardship standard in use today for family unity waiver determinations.

 Clearly, winning extreme hardship is not a simple matter.

 It is contingent upon careful and tedious preparing, organizing, and presenting evidence of many personal, familial, and professional factors.

 The New Factors Of Hardship Are The Old Factors Of Hardship

 The more hardship factors are explained, the more they remain the same.

 In fact, this is one of the primary reasons that I did not perceive any major additions or substantive changes would be provided in the new USCIS I-601 hardship guidelines.

 A true assessment of hardship, after all, must be inclusive.
 It cannot exclude any real indicator of an individual’s suffering upon family separation.

-The human mind, however innovative, cannot fanthom all the possibilities that might arise in various cases with different families, of different sizes, with different life circumstances.
+The human mind, however innovative, cannot fathom all the possibilities that might arise in various cases with different families, of different sizes, with different life circumstances.

 For those of us who practice hardship law defense, a three-prong approach to presenting such a wide variety of hardship factors has long been our guiding principle to organizing and presenting evidence on behalf of our clients: